 A recent article in the Korean Journal of Urology (see below) documented that men diagnosed with chronic prostatitis/chronic pelvic pain syndrome (chronic prostatitis, chronic

 The Latest CPPS and Wise-Anderson Protocol Research

 The following are excerpts and abstracts of publications regarding the latest CPPS and Wise-Anderson Protocol research:

 The following is an abridged version.
 For the full version, see the link at the bottom.

 Department of Urology, School of Medicine, Stanford University, Stanford, California.

-The Wise-Anderson Protocol began when Dr. David Wise, a psychologist in California who had suffered from Chronic Pelvic Pain Syndrome for many years, contacted several urologists including Dr. Rodney Anderson, a professor of Urology at Stanford University School of Medicine and a leading practitioner and expert in the field of pelvic pain.
-Dr. Anderson was considered to be the court of last resort for patients with pelvic pain and prostatitis who had not been helped by any other treatment.
+The Wise-Anderson Protocol began with David Wise, PhD, a psychologist in California who had suffered from Chronic Pelvic Pain Syndrome for many years.
+He contacted several urologists, including Dr. Rodney Anderson, a professor of Urology at Stanford University School of Medicine and leading practitioner